Quadrilateral: Taxonomy

 A hierarchical taxonomy of quadrilaterals is illustrated by the figure to the right.
 Lower classes are special cases of higher classes they are connected to.
 Note that "trapezoid" here is referring to the North American definition (the British equivalent is a trapezium).
 Inclusive definitions are used throughout.

 Skew quadrilaterals

 The (red) side edges of tetragonal disphenoid represent a regular zig-zag skew quadrilateral.

-A non-planar quadrilateral is called a skew quadrilateral.
+A generalization of ordinary quadrilaterals to non-planar figures is called a skew quadrilateral, a four-sided skew polygon.
 Formulas to compute its dihedral angles from the edge lengths and the angle between two adjacent edges were derived for work on the properties of molecules such as cyclobutane that contain a "puckered" ring of four atoms.
 Historically the term gauche quadrilateral was also used to mean a skew quadrilateral.
 A skew quadrilateral together with its diagonals form a (possibly non-regular) tetrahedron, and conversely every skew quadrilateral comes from a tetrahedron where a pair of opposite edges is removed.